Rehabilitation Assistant

 Individuals looking for careers in health care that allow them to provide patient-focused care, who have strong communication skills, and who like work directly with others.

-Rehabilitation assistant are expected to:
+Rehabilitation assistants are expected to:

 - Work with clients affected by aging, chronic illness, disability, and injury